polastre/git-workflow/README.md

 _Opinionated tools for managing a team based git workflow._

 ## Principles

 - Local `develop` is kept clean and relatively up to date with origin
 - Avoid merge commits where possible
-- Most work occurs in personal branches and are considered private (hence `push -f` is acceptable)
+- Most work occurs in personal branches and are considered private (hence `push -f`/`shove` is acceptable)

+## Prequisites

+Have Python 2.7 or Python 3.6.

+Install requirements:

+`pip install -r requirements.txt`

+Add this folder to your path, so `git` can pick up the scripts.

 ## Commands